This article was updated on 4/12/2018 to reflect new IP cameras

 720p cameras usually have a sensor with at least 1.0 megapixels.
 Pixel resolution is 1280 x 1024 (like the Sony SNC-EM600 1.3 megapixel camera), or it can be 1280 x 800 (like the Axis M3004 1.0 megapixel camera).

-1080p cameras have at least a 2 megapixel sensor, and it is considered to be the higher resolution “HD camera”.
-To confuse us, some manufacturers call their 3 megapixel or 5 megapixel camera “1080P” as well.
+1080p cameras have at least a 2-megapixel sensor, and it is considered to be the higher resolution “HD camera”.
+To confuse us, some manufacturers specify their 3-megapixel or 5-megapixel camera as “1080P” as well.

 4K Camera: This usually refers to a camera with over 8 Megapixels of resolution.
 It has approximately 4,000 horizontal pixels.
-There is some difference between the definitions from the television industry and the security market.
+There is some difference between the definitions of the television industry and the security market.
 The number of vertical and horizontal pixels and the aspect ratio are defined differently.
-For example Sony announced that their new (coming soon) camera has a chip with 4096 H × 2160 V pixels which runs at up to 60 fps and conforms to the Digital Cinema Initiative.
-Axis announced a camera with 3840 x 2160 which runs at up to 30 fps (which is called Ultra HD).
+For example, Axis introduced a camera with 3840 x 2160 which runs at up to 30 fps (which they called Ultra HD).
+The Sony 4K IP camera has a chip with 4096 H × 2160 V pixels which run at up to 60 fps and conforms to the Digital Cinema Initiative.
+The Hanwha (Samsung) PNO-9080R has a resolution of 4000 x 3000 pixels.
 The marketing people call all these cameras “4K”.

 Other Things that Affect Resolution: